gvwilson/thirdbit/_posts/2018/2018-05-30-late-nights-thoughts.md

   </div>
   <blockquote>
     <p>
-      ...but I wrote up my part of that a couple of years ago...
+      …but I wrote up my part of that a couple of years ago…
     </p>
   </blockquote>
 </div>